Snailbeach Countryside Site: Snailbeach Mining Disaster

 On the morning of 6 March 1895, seven men died after the cable lowering their cage down the mine snapped, plunging them 252 yd to the shaft floor.
 It was reported that such was the force of the impact, that the steel cage was reduced from over 7 ft in height to just 18 in, however, a watch from one of the miners was found still ticking at the scene.

 Snailbeach Lead Mine Heritage Project

-The council's outdoor recreation service and Shropshire Mines Trusts manage and preserve the site and have been awarded a £20,000 management grant from English Heritage to restore the Black Tom mine shaft headgear and some of the buildings.
-Their plans include assembling a building to store a mining jigger that was removed for restoration more than a decade ago.
+The council's outdoor recreation service and Shropshire Mines Trust manage and preserve the site and have been awarded a £20,000 management grant from English Heritage to restore the Black Tom mine shaft headgear and some of the buildings.
+Their plans include assembling a building to store a mining jigger that was removed for restoration more than a decade before.
+The project was expected to be complete by 2013.

 There are restored mining buildings to explore in the site, including a locomotive shed, winding engine house, blacksmith's shop, compressor house and Cornish engine.
 A circular walk links them, but some areas may be restricted to protect residents’ privacy.
 Stiperstones nature reserve can be accessed from this site.